 The number of people travelling on trains in the UK has doubled since 1995 to over 1.5 billion people a year and with Leeds Railway Station now the third busiest station outside of London with over 27 million people using it each year.

 Hayley Bull, Community Safety Manager, Network Rail said:

 “Safety is Network Rail’s priority and raising awareness of the dangers of the railway is vital for us.
 Our partnership with Leeds United Foundation means we can get our message across effectively to children which will help reduce incidents on the railway, especially during half-term weeks.
 Events like this are so important because they engage with the young people we are trying to reach and in an interactive way that helps them clearly understand the risks.”

 There are over 300 fatalities a year in the UK from track misuse and related incidents.

-Simon Fox, Head of Fundraising & Commercial, Leeds United Foundation, concluded:
+Simon Fox, General Manager, Leeds United Foundation, concluded: